ekcannon/CViT/readme.md

     source activate cvit
     cpan install Config::IniFiles GD::Arrow GD::Text

-**Option 2**, suitable for installation on macOS.
+**Option 2**, suitable for installation on macOS and Linux.
 This employs HomeBrew to do the initial installation of C libraries and perl (for integration of CPAN), followed by HomeBrew's CPAN for installing the perl libraries:

     brew install libgd
     brew install perl